 (5) As soon as practicable after completing any such inspection, examination, measurement or testing, the inspector must give a written statement setting out the results to each person whom the inspector is required to notify under subclause (2).

+[Clause 56 inserted by No. 13 of 2005 s.
+32.]

 57. Power to direct that workplace etc. not be disturbed

 (1) An inspector may give a direction under subclause (2) if, in conducting an inspection, the inspector has reasonable grounds to believe that it is reasonably necessary to do so in order to —